AlexsLemonade/OpenScPCA-analysis/analyses/doublet-detection/README.md

 ### ScPCA input files

-The ScPCA portion of this module uses `processed` SCE files from most recent OpenScPCA data release, which can be obtained with:
+The ScPCA portion of this module uses `processed` SCE files from the most recent OpenScPCA data release, which can be obtained with:

 ```sh
 # to be run from the root of the repository